Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models: Conclusions

 \section{Conclusions}

 Economic time series are highly nonstationary.
 Methods constructed under the assumption of stationarity might then have undesirable properties.
-Both applied and theoretical works involving economic time series should make more effort to account for nonstationarity.
-This paper has developed a theoretical framework for inference in settings where the data may be nonstationary.
-A class of nonstationary processes that have a time-varying spectral representation is introduced.
-This class is then used as a building block for a new theory of heteroskedasticity- and autocorrelation-robust (HAR) inference valid in nonstationary environments and/or when models are misspecified.
-A new class of double kernel heteroskedasticity and autocorrelation consistent (DK-HAC) estimators is presented.
-In addition to the usual smoothing procedure over autocovariance lag order\textemdash akin to the classical HAC estimators\textemdash the estimator applies smoothing over time.
-This is important in order to account flexibly for the variation over time of the structural properties of the economic time series and the noise associated with the model.
+This paper developed a theoretical framework for inference in settings where the data may be nonstationary.
+A new class of double kernel heteroskedasticity and autocorrelation consistent (DK-HAC) estimators was presented.
+In addition to the usual smoothing procedure over lagged autocovariances, the estimator applies smoothing over time.
+This is important in order to account flexibly for the variation over time of the structural properties of the economic time series.
 Optimality results under MSE criterion concerning bandwidths and kernels have been established.
 A data-dependent method based on the ``plug-in'' approach has been proposed.
-A Monte Carlo study has showed the benefits of the proposed approach.
-In particular, there are empirical relevant circumstances where HAR tests, either in linear regression models or in other econometric contexts, standardized by existing LRV estimators perform poorly.
+There are empirical relevant circumstances where HAR tests, either in linear regression models or other contexts, standardized by existing LRV estimators perform poorly.
 These may result in size distortions as well as significant power losses, even when the sample size is large.
 In contrast, when the proposed DK-HAC estimator is used the same HAR tests do not suffer from those issues.
-Prewhitened DK-HAC estimators lead to HAR tests that have competitive size control to fixed-$b$ HAR tests\textemdash when the latter work well\textemdash and have good power, irrespective of whether there is weak or strong dependence in the data.
+DK-HAC estimators lead to HAR tests that have competitive size control relative to fixed-$b$ HAR tests, when the latter work well, and have good power, irrespective of whether there is weak or strong dependence in the data.

 {}

 {}

 {}